 - While neurofibromatosis is a genetic condition that cannot be cured, the symptoms are treatable.

-- Children with neurofibromatosis should be evaluated once a year to follow progress of tumors and to detect new tumors.
+- Children with neurofibromatosis should be evaluated once a year to follow the progress of tumors and to detect new tumors.

 Support Services & Resources